Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

-\textbf{Benchmark 3: Uniform Time Division with Optimized Trajectory and Power}: In this scheme, we constrain the time-division scheduling to be uniform across the entire mission, meaning $\delta[n] = \delta_{\text{opt}}$ for all $n \in \mathcal{N}$.
-Crucially, this uniform ratio $\delta_{\text{opt}}$ is not a fixed constant but is an optimization variable itself.
-We then jointly optimize this single $\delta_{\text{opt}}$ value, the UAV trajectories $\{\mathbf{q}_k[n]\}$, and the power allocation schemes $\{\eta_c[n], \eta_s[n]\}$.
-This benchmark is designed to demonstrate the advantage gained from allowing slot-by-slot dynamic adaptation of time resources.
+\textbf{Benchmark 3: Uniform Time Division with Optimized Trajectory and Power}: In this benchmark, the sensing-communication time split is constrained to be identical across all time slots, namely \( \delta[n] = \delta_{\mathrm{opt}} \) for all \( n \in \mathcal{N} \), where the common ratio \( \delta_{\mathrm{opt}} \) is itself optimized.
+Meanwhile, the UAV trajectories \(\{\mathbf{q}_{k}[n]\}\), communication power allocation \(\{\boldsymbol{\eta}^{c}[n]\}\), and sensing power allocation \(\{\boldsymbol{\eta}^{s}[n]\}\) are jointly optimized.
+Compared with the proposed design, this benchmark removes the slot-by-slot flexibility of time scheduling and is used to demonstrate the benefit of dynamically adapting the sensing duration to time-varying geometry and channel conditions.

+\textbf{Benchmark 4: Dynamic Best-Server Selection with Optimized Resources and Trajectory}: This benchmark is introduced as a strong literature-inspired non-cooperative baseline for multi-cell UAV networking scenarios \cite{9858656, cheng2024networked}.
+In this scheme, each UAV is associated with only one serving BS in each time slot according to the strongest instantaneous BS--UAV link under the current geometry.
+Hence, unlike the proposed cooperative multi-BS transmission design, no UAV can be jointly served by multiple BSs in the same slot.
+Under this single-serving-BS constraint, we still optimize the UAV trajectories \(\{\mathbf{q}_{k}[n]\}\), communication power allocation, sensing power allocation, and time-division ratio \(\{\delta[n]\}\) to maximize the total communication sum rate while satisfying the same sensing MI constraint.
+Therefore, this benchmark preserves the main optimization structure while removing the gain brought by cooperative multi-BS serving, enabling a fair evaluation of the benefit of BS cooperation.